renanlino/spectrumAnalyser-edison/README.md

 - ./bin/fft yMax lines (new maximum amplitude to y axis and new vertical size of output graphic)

 Edit the defines in fft.c source file to adjust performance.
-- Increase N for better resolutions (output graphic may not work!
-You need to adjust manually. must be a power of 2)
+- Increase N for better resolutions (output graphic may not work if you pick N > 256!
+You need to adjust manually.
+Must be a power of 2)
 - Increase DELTA for noise filtering
 - Change default Analog In Pin
 - Change yMax to set new maximum amplitude to y axis (must be a float)